My Friend

 And his secret snacks – Pepsi and Fritos – hidden beneath his desk.

-And there he’d stay, hour after hour, day after day, year after year, making beautiful things for make-believe worlds.
+And there he stays, hour after hour, day after day, year after year, making beautiful things for make-believe worlds.

-I could have sat in there for hours exploring the books, the shelves, the bottles, and the mind of a quiet, creative man.
+I would have liked to sit in there for hours exploring the books, the shelves, the bottles, and the mind of a quiet, creative man.

 Yet now reach out.